TheProjectsX/WordScramble/README.md

 # StopWatch
-A simple Stop Watch using pure HTML, CSS and JavaScript
+A Word Scamble Game using pure HTML, CSS and JavaScript